How do I clean and maintain the aluminum portions of my POLYWOOD furniture?

 Q: Can I use household cleaners on aluminum surfaces?

-A: We recommend using mild dish soap and water.
-Avoid strong solvents, abrasive cleaners, or rough pads that could damage the aluminum.
+A: We recommend cleaning powder-coated aluminum surfaces with mild dish soap and water.
+Don’t use strong solvents, abrasive cleaners, or rough pads as they can damage the finish.

 Q: How often should I clean my aluminum furniture?